GCTC SPACEFLIGHT TRAINING VIDEO

 selected for your cosmonaut training program.
 Some training activities can be

 arranged for multiple participants in a single day, others can accommodate only

 Q: Does Flight Club sell gift certificates for

 select core components of the cosmonaut training program at the GCTC?

 Q: Can I bring friends and family to the GCTC?

 necessary permits for friends and or family members to accompany you to select

-please feel free to send us an inquiry or speak to us directly using the live chat feature on this site.
+please feel free to send us an inquiry or speak to us directly via the live-chat